omega8cc/advagg/README.txt

    compression was just enabled.
  * Forced Cache Rebuild.
 Recreate all aggregated files by incrementing internal counter for every bundle.
 One should never have to use this option.
+ * Rebuild htaccess files.
+Recreate the generated htaccess files.

+Additional information is available at: admin/settings/advagg/info
+ * Hook Theme Info.
+Displays the preprocess_page order.
+Used for debugging.
+ * CSS files.
+Displays how often a files checksum has changed and any data stored about it.
+ * JS files.
+Displays how often a files checksum has changed and any data stored about it.

 TECHNICAL DETAILS & HOOKS
 -------------------------